Casual computer users might not realize how important it is to use an ergonomic mouse.

 Logitech promises that the mouse while work on almost anything, including glass and glossy surfaces, but we’d still recommend using something more plain like a wooden desk to get the best performance from it.
-It also has a relatively poor battery life at up to 40 days on a single charge, but at least you’re not going to spend all of your money buying batteries.
-You can simply plug it in to recharge it, and you can even continue to use it while it’s charging.

 They don’t call this ‘Master’ without a reason.
 It’s an utter beast with some of the best functionality on the market.

 According to the manufacturer, the mouse is designed “to provide the ultimate experience for power users and masters of their craft who want to get more done, more efficiently.”
 We’ve classed it as a productivity mouse, but it also makes for a decent gaming mouse at a push and it feels super comfortable while you’re using it no matter what you’re doing.

 Still, it doesn’t come cheap, which is why many people try to convince their company to buy it for them instead of buying one themselves.
 Work and play are two different things, and this mouse is all about work.
 If you want a mouse to play with then you’ll have to take a look at what we picked for number one.